rickkas7/SdCardLogHandlerRK/README.md

 It's in the Particle community libraries as: SdCardLogHandlerRK.

+It's also possible (as of version 0.0.5) to use this to write an arbitrary stream of data, not hooked into the logging API.
+See SdCardPrintHandler, below.

 ## Hardware

 You'll need a SD card reader, presumably a Micro SD card reader.
 Make sure you get one that's compatible with the 3.3V logic levels used on the Photon and Electron.
 Some readers designed for the Arduino expect the 5V logic levels used by the original Arduino.
 I use [this one from Sparkfun](https://www.sparkfun.com/products/13743) but there are others.
+[This one from Adafruit](https://www.adafruit.com/product/254) works as well.

 ![Photon](images/photon.jpg)